-^{} Equivalent Fitch rating is replacement for Moody's or S&P. If not below investment grade, MTA Bridges and Tunnels may cure such Termination Event by posting collateral at a zero threshold.
+\ Equivalent Fitch rating is replacement for Moody's or S&P. If not below investment grade, MTA Bridges and Tunnels may cure such Termination Event by posting collateral at a zero threshold.
 The Additional Termination Event is also triggered if a relevant rating is withdrawn for credit-related reasons or no rating exists from Moody's and S&P.

-• MTA and MTA Bridges and Tunnels' ISDA Master Agreements provide that the payments under one transaction will be netted against other transactions entered into under the same ISDA Master Agreement.
-Under the terms of these agreements, should one party become insolvent or otherwise default on its obligations, close-out netting provisions permit the non-defaulting party to accelerate and terminate all outstanding transactions and net the amounts so that a single sum will be owed by, or owed to, the non-defaulting party.
+- MTA and MTA Bridges and Tunnels' ISDA Master Agreements provide that the payments under one transaction will be netted against other transactions entered into under the same ISDA Master Agreement.
+Under the terms of these agreements, should one party become insolvent or otherwise default on its obligations, close-out netting provisions permit the non-defaulting party to accelerate and terminate all outstanding transactions and net the amounts so that a single sum will be owed by, or owed to, the non-defaulting party. - Rollover Risk The risk that the swap agreement matures or may be terminated prior to the final maturity of the associated bonds on a variable rate bond issuance, and MTA or MTA Bridges and Tunnels may be exposed to then market rates and cease to receive the benefit of the synthetic fixed rate for the duration of the bond issue.
+The following debt is exposed to rollover risk:

-[†] The Additional Termination Event is also triggered if a relevant rating is withdrawn or no rating exists from Moody's and S&P.
+The Additional Termination Event is also triggered if a relevant rating is withdrawn or no rating exists from Moody's and S&P.

-[†] Equivalent Fitch rating is replacement for Moody's or S&P. The Additional Termination Event is also triggered if a relevant rating is withdrawn for credit-related reasons or no rating exists from Moody's and S&P.
+Equivalent Fitch rating is replacement for Moody's or S&P. The Additional Termination Event is also triggered if a relevant rating is withdrawn for credit-related reasons or no rating exists from Moody's and S&P.